The Great Calusa Blueway: February 10-16, 2018

-- Children (7 & under): free
+- Children (7 & under): Free

 The Meal Plan.
 Meals will be provided by professional caterers or local civic groups.
 Expect hearty, hot fare for breakfast and dinner.
 On-water lunch stops will include ample portions of fruit, chips, cookies, granola bars, PB&J sandwiches, and water.
-Outfitter

 Paddlers needing to rent a kayak and related gear may contact one of our partnering outfitters, Estero River Outfitters, Gulf Coast Kayak, or Kayak Excursions.

 Even in good weather, it's not uncommon to experience choppy conditions in the open waters of the Gulf of Mexico and the back bays of the Calusa Blueway.
-For this trip, we highly recommend kayaks of at least 16 feet in length equipped with a rudder or skeg and a spray skirt.
-If you lack this kind of boat or gear, you can rent them from our partnering outfitter.
-If you have any questions about the kind of environment you will encounter on this trip, please contact Bill Richards at email@example.com.
+For this trip, we recommend kayaks of at least 16 feet in length equipped with a rudder or skeg and a spray skirt.
+If you lack this kind of boat or gear, you can rent them from our partnering outfitters.
+If you have any questions about the kind of environment you will encounter on this trip, please contact Bill Richards at firstname.lastname@example.org.

 Required Liability Waiver

 Participants will be required to complete liability waiver, which can be downloaded from the 'Documents' tab of this page.
 If you're paying for the trip through regular mail, please print out and send the completed waiver with your check.
 You can also bring the completed waiver with you to check-in.
 We will also have blank waivers onsite for paddlers to complete.

 - All paddlers must attend the trip overview and orientation briefing on the first evening.
 Paddlers must adhere to the safety guidelines presented.

 - Paddlers must wear a properly fitted US Coast Guard approved personal flotation device (PFD) and whistle at all times on the water.